dr-matt-smith/pdo-crud-for-free-repositories/README.md

 ```

 ## ->dropTable()
-Deletes the associated database table
+Deletes the associated database table and all its data

 e.g.